ManigandanMJ/SqlRepo/README.md

 	Question-1

-	•Connected with SQL server database engine using SSMS.
+	•	Connected with SQL server database engine using SSMS.
 	•Created database as school using query and Student database without using query.
 	•Created a backup file of database and dropped the database using Drop query.
 	•Backup file was restored from SQL server.